Fazel-Hosseinzadeh/learning-italian/README.md

 	- #### First Time Visitor

 	    1. I want to be able to comprehend the primary purpose of the website and learn about the organization easily.

         2. I want to be able to navigate through the website quickly to locate the content I am looking for.

         3. I want to be able to read testimonials from previous customers to establish their credibility and trustworthiness.

 	-  #### Returning Visitor

 		1. I want to be able to access the company's services quickly and effortlessly as a returning visitor.

-		b.
-I want to be able to contact the business to request services or seek information as a returning visitor.
+		2. I want to be able to contact the business to request services or seek information as a returning visitor.

 	-  #### Frequent User Goals

 		1. I want to be able to view the company's newly added work samples regularly as a frequent user.

         2. I want to be able to check out the company's new services as a frequent user.

         3. I want to be able to contact the business to request services, ask questions, follow up on previous conversations, or leave feedback as a frequent user.

 - ### Design